English

 I'm available for 1:1 private online tuition!

-Click here to view my profile and arrange a free introduction.A figure of speech in which a word or phrase is used to an item or event that it does not actually refer to.
+Click here to view my profile and arrange a free introduction.A metaphor is language technique used as a figure of speech in which a word or phrase is applied to an object or action to which it is not literally applicable.

 A metaphor is a figure of speech (so not factual or literal) used to make a point.
 For example, someone could be described as having a 'heart of gold'.
 Is their heart literally made of gold?
 No!
 But, it is used to describe someone who has a kind or good heart.
 Gold is valuable, and so is this person in this example.